De sanctis History, Family Crest & Coats of Arms

 Contemporary Notables of the name De sanctis (post 1700) +

-- Pamela DeSanctis, American Democrat politician, Delegate to Democratic National Convention from Kentucky, 1972
+- Pamela DeSanctis, American Democratic Party politician, Delegate to Democratic National Convention from Kentucky, 1972

 - Gerardine L. "Gerry" DeSanctis (1954-2005), American organizational theorist and Thomas F. Keller Professor of Business Administration at Duke University